Local Development

 If you want to quickly test small changes locally and without having to create another project that imports Grid Engine, you can run

-.
+npm run serveThis will start up a small example using the current code of Grid Engine (no need to build it before).
+It serves the content of ./serve.
 You can also replace the example files you find there with your own project.
 However, if you want to test your changes with a larger example or an existing project, refer to test changes with existing project.

 Test changes with existing project